uQr/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 Let's run the app, but this time let's use an emulator.

-2. In the list of Android emulators, choose the one of the VS Emulators to run your app.
+2. In the list of Android emulators, choose the one of the **VS Emulator 5** to run your app.

     ![Android Emulator](media/get-started-first-mobile-app/android-emulator.png)